cflynn07/github-action-til-autoformat-readme/README.md

 I came across [this post (Using a self-rewriting README powered by GitHub Actions to track TILs)][1] from [Simon Willison][3] on Hacker News and thought it was a pretty good idea.
-The author talks about how he uses TILs to learn in public and also how he uses GitHub actions to automatically create a formatted README.md summary of his TILs whenever he pushes code.
+The author talks about how he uses TILs to learn in public and how he uses GitHub actions to automatically create a formatted README.md summary of his TILs when he pushes code.
 I saw this and thought, hey if we use GitHub actions to do this, why not make a GitHub Action?

+If you have a TIL repository with TILs organized into folders by catagory you can add this GitHub action to generate a nice README when you push a new TIL.

-### How to use
+### How To Use
+Add this Action to your TIL repo.
+Here's an example:
+###### /.github/workflows/build.yml
 ```yaml
 name: Build README
 on: